A hybrid variational quantum circuit approach for stabilizer states classifiers: Conclusion

 \section{Conclusion}

 In this paper we have presented a hybrid variational quantum circuit approach to entanglement classification.
 Our work shows that a hybrid VQC with post-processing through a classical NN does an excellent job of learning highly non-linear entanglement orbits.
 We demonstrated this for the case of four-qubit graph states by first showing that a hybrid VQC is able to correctly classify all possible four-qubit graph states into their six distinct equivalence classes with $98\%$ accuracy or above.
 Following that, we show that this classifier is capable of recognizing and classifying all states in the LC orbit of these four-qubit graph states (the full finite set of stabilizer states) with $90\%$ accuracy or higher.
-Finally, the classifier also shows excellent performance for the even more complicated task of learning the LU orbits of these four-qubit graph states.
+The classifier also shows excellent performance for the even more complicated task of learning the LU orbits of these four-qubit graph states.
 We show that the hybrid VQC can learn to identify states from each of the six equivalence classes with accuracy $\geq88\%$.
+Finally, we also show that our approach scales up well to larger systems, showing strong numerical evidence for systems with $\leq$ 6 qubits.

 These results highlight the robustness of our approach, especially when scaled up to more complicated classification schemes.
 Furthermore, the advantages of this approach, which include the lack of a need for full information of the quantum system, polynomial scaling of resources with the number of subsystems, and ready execution on currently available NISQ era hardware, make it an extremely effective and practically useful method of entanglement classification when combined with the high accuracy of our results.
 A review of prior work on the use of variational quantum classification methods for entanglement classification also highlights the uniqueness of our approach since training a hybrid VQC to learn non-linear orbits for classification, to our knowledge, has not been performed yet.